 Abby recently relocated to Fairbanks from her lifelong home in Maryland.
 There, she worked as a Veterinary Technician and has volunteered with multiple Maryland festivals, including Artsfest, Park Your Arts and Barktoberfest, a festival for dogs!
-She is currently pursuing a degree at UAF and is very excited to both become more involved with the artistic community in Fairbanks and experience her first summer in Alaska.
+She is currently pursuing a degree at UAF and is very excited to become more involved with the artistic community in Fairbank.
 In her spare time she enjoys photography and exploring the outdoors.

 A life-long Alaskan, Rhonda fell in love with music as soon as she could sing along, and has never stopped since.
 She also has a weakness for any percussion instrument, and can usually be found joyfully banging away.
 She earned a BA in Music from UAF, and started working for local arts non-profits.
 Currently, she is the Operations Manager for the Fairbanks Concert Association, as well as Festival's bookkeeper.
 In her free time, she loves gardening, reading, photography, walking, and any animal with fins, fur, or feathers.